maestrano/impac-angular/DEVELOPER.md

 ##### Process

 1. **Defining the Widgets Template.**<br>
   *Widgets templates are currently kept in the maestrano api.
-They declare defining attributes for each widget. * *It is important to take note of the `path` vs `path` & `metadata.template` attributes.
+They declare defining attributes for each widget.*<br>
+  *It is important to take note of the `path` vs `path` & `metadata.template` attributes.
 Defining a `metadata.template` enables you to use an existing Impac API engine, and points the front-end to a different template*
   ```javascript
   // Example of a widget template